Handbook of the Mammals of the World: Volume 7: Rodents II (published in December 2017)

-The Handbook of the Mammals of the World Volume 8: Insectivores, Sloths and Colugos (published in July 31, 2018)
+Volume 8: Insectivores, Sloths and Colugos (published in July 2018)

-The eighth volume is devoted to the orders Cingulata, Pilosa, Afrosoricida, Macroscelidea, Scandentia, Dermoptera, Erinaceomorpha, and Soricomorpha.
+The eighth volume is devoted to the orders Cingulata, Pilosa, Afrosoricida, Macroscelidea, Scandentia, Dermoptera, and Eulipotyphla.
 The 28 color plates are created by Toni Llobet.
-There is a special chapter titled Conservation Priorities and Actions for the Orders Cingulata, Pilosa, Afrosoricida, Macroscelidea, Erinaceomorpha, Soricomorpha, Dermoptera, and Scandentia by Rosalind Kennerley, Thomas Lacher, Jr., Victor Mason, Shelby McCay, Nicolette Roach, P. J. Stephenson, Mariella Superina and Richard Young.
-The most 669 species covered in this volume have various insectivorous diets with the exception of the colugos and sloths that are either frugivorous and folivorous.
+There is a special chapter titled Conservation Priorities and Actions for the Orders Cingulata, Pilosa, Afrosoricida, Macroscelidea, Eulipotyphla, Dermoptera, and Scandentia by Rosalind Kennerley, Thomas Lacher, Jr., Victor Mason, Shelby McCay, Nicolette Roach, P. J. Stephenson, Mariella Superina and Richard Young.
+The most species covered in this volume have various insectivorous diets with the exception of the colugos and sloths that are either frugivorous or folivorous.

 Groups covered in this volume are: